whoisjustinngo/tp/docs/UserGuide.md

 Edits an existing contact.

 Format: `edit INDEX [n/NAME] [r/RELATIONSHIP] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]`
-* The index refers to the contact's index number shown on the contacts tab
+* The index refers to the contact's index number shown on the Contacts tab
 * The index must be a positive integer 1, 2, 3, … and a valid index in the contact list

 Examples: